amir-s/amir-s.github.io/posts/producer-consumer-in-javascript/index.md

 	});
 });
 ```
-When a lot of messages came at the same time, the not all of them had  sent to the other users.
+When a lot of messages came at the same time, not all of them had sent to the other users.
 So I needed to change the broadcast strategy.

 I needed to schedule sending out messages in a way that there will be enough delay between each `xmpp.send` call.
 This is a kind of [Producer-Consumer Problem](http://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).

 I wanted a module that I can work with it like this:

 ```
+var consumerFunction = function (item) {
+	// consume the item
+	xmpp.send(item.to, item.body);
+}
 var queue = new Queue(consumerFunction, delay);
 queue.push(something);
 queue.push(somethingElse);